Romantic Germany (Frankfurt to Munich Self Drive)

 Fussen

-Füssen, often called the romantic soul of Bavaria, is famed for its location being in the kings nook (Königswinkel), and its closeness to King Ludwig`s dream castle.
-Situated on one of the most scenic German holiday routes, the Romantic Road (Romantische Straße), starts (or ends) here.
-The area is surrounded by beautiful nature, history and the most famous German Castles, as well as rolling hills, green meadows, and the peaks of the Alps.
+Füssen, often called the romantic soul of Bavaria, is famed for its location in the kings nook (Königswinkel), and its closeness to King Ludwig's dream castle.
+The city is situated on the Romantic Road (Romantische Straße), one of the most scenic German holiday routes, and the route starts (or ends) here.
+The area is surrounded by beautiful natural landscapes, history, and the most famous German Castles, as well as rolling hills, green meadows, and the peaks of the Alps.
 The scenery is breathtaking, especially on a sunny day.

 Explore Neuschwanstein Castle, Schloss Hohenschwangau, Museum der Bayerischen Könige, Tegelberg Cable Car, Museum Füssen, Medieval Town Center, Lake Forggensee, Kloster St. Mang, Wieskirche Church, and so much more! -